isomerpages/mlaw-corp/news/speeches/_posts/2022-10-08-post-Opening Remarks by Second Minister for Law Edwin Tong SC, at iiM's Second Conference.md

 ---
-title: Opening Remarks by Second Minister for Law Edwin Tong SC, at iiM's Second Conference
+title: Opening Remarks by Minister for Culture, Community and Youth and Second Minister for Law Edwin Tong SC, at International Institute of Mediators (Singapore)'s Second Conference on the Resolution of Multi-Racial, Religious and Neighbour Disputes
 permalink: /news/speeches/opening-remarks-2M-Edwin-Tong-iiM-second-conference/
 date: 2022-10-08
 layout: post